phapi/serializer-json/readme.md

 # JSON Serializer
-Phapi JSON Serializer is a middleware based serializer that converts arrays to JSON.
-The middleware are [PSR-7](https://github.com/php-fig/http-message) compliant and a package developed for and used by the [Phapi Framework](https://github.com/phapi/phapi).
+The JSON Serializer package contains two middleware, one for serialization and one for deserialization.
+The two works the same the only difference is that the serializer takes an array and returns JSON and the deserializer does the opposite.

+The serializer reacts if the <code>Accept</code> header matches one of the supported mime types and the deserializer reacts if the <code>Content-Type</code> matches the list of supported mime types.

-The JSON Serializer package includes two middleware: <code>Phapi\Middleware\Deserializer\Json</code> and <code>Phapi\Middleware\Serializer\Json</code>.
-By default they react if the Content Type (Deserializer) and Accept (Serializer) headers are set to either <code>application/json</code> or <code>text/json</code>.
-It is possible to add more mime types by passing an array to the constructor:
+By default the supported mime types are: <code>application/json</code> and <code>text/json</code>.
+It is possible to add more mime types by passing an array to the constructor.

 ## Installation
 This middleware is by default included in the [Phapi Framework](https://github.com/phapi/phapi) but if you need to install it it's available to install via [Packagist](https://packagist.org) and [Composer](https://getcomposer.org).